🦄 A little bit of positivity for everyone :D

 Standard statues and poseable toys

 They primarily release anime and Vocaloid figures, but occasionally branch off into video games and some other esoteric copyrights (Yu-gi-oh dragons, Aniki Billy Herrington ;_;).
 Good quality.
 GSC itself makes mostly statues and Nendoroids.
 They are involved with the manufacture and distribution of several smaller companies under their umbrella, such as Max Factory (more below), Gift, >FREEing, Penguin Parade, Phat, Wing, and ThreeA that have their own specialty such as 1/4 or more erotic figures.
+Quality also varies between the sub brands.

 The most popular manufacturer of /a/’s figures currently.
 Great quality almost all of the time, though they don’t make as many things as GSC.
 Their Altair line contains male figures; robot and armored girls can be found in the AlMecha line.
+Prices have arguably gotten ridiculously high for relatively simple figures, such as their new Sinon scale.

 Usually nice.
 The Excellent Model line is the highest quality.
 The G.E.M. line contains mostly male figures.
 Beware the days when they put Portrait of One Piece figures online.
 Sites will usually crash due to all the traffic.
 The Alpha x Omega brand is a collaboration between MegaHouse and Alter.

 Figure quality is generally quite nice, although they’re not especially exciting.
 Shining World figures are on the large end of the 1/8 scale.
 Koto also makes anime-style figures of Western properties.
-They have a US branch, so if you don’t mind waiting a few months, buying Koto products from some US-based stores can be very cheap (see Kirin Hobby and Figure Haven).
+They have a US branch, so if you don’t mind waiting a few months, buying Koto products from some US-based stores can be very cheap (see Figure Haven).
 This is because they localize the price to where the Yen-USD rate is essentially 100-1.
 This will then also save you on shipping.

 Get your Gendums and Kamen Riders here.
 Lines include Figuarts, D-arts, MonsterArts, Robot Damashii, Soul of Chogokin, Chibi-arts, 12” Perfect Model, and various model kits.
 Their smaller figures (1/12 scale or smaller, trading) are pretty bad (glossy, pallid skin).
 Bluefin is the US importer for some of their products.